AOEpeople/techradar/radar/2020-09-01/kotlin.md

 featured: true
 ---

-We see Kotlin as a logical evolution of Java bringing increased agility to development teams while requiring a minimal learning curve when coming from Java.
+We see Kotlin as a logical evolution of <a href='java.html'>Java</a> bringing increased agility to development teams while requiring a minimal learning curve when coming from Java.
 When using Kotlin Prefer Ktor over Spring Boot for new Kotlin projects.

 We prefer Kotlin when: